 A bundle is a flexible combination of items, which acts like a checkout list making it easier to check items out together.
 Groups can be used to add items to bundles.
 The advantage of adding items from groups to bundles is that the system will automatically select available items and add them to the cart when the bundle is checked out.
 Additionally, if you wish to further specify the items, then you can swap these items out with other items in the groups specified.
 To learn more about bundles, click here.

-To assign groups to bundles, go to Bundles → Add New Bundle → Under ‘Items in the Bundle’ → Click ‘+Bundle Line’.
-Choose ‘Advanced (Assets)’ against the Type field and specify details of how many Assets you want to add from a particular group or subgroup.
-See image below.
+To assign groups to bundles, click on More from the left-hand side navigation bar, then go to Bundles → Add Bundle → Under ‘Items in the Bundle’ → Click ‘+ Add Bundle Line’.
+Choose ‘Advanced (Assets)’ against the Type field and specify details of how many Assets you want to add from a particular group.
+See image below:

 Note: The same method can be applied when adding Advanced (Asset stock) or Advanced (Inventory) items to a bundle.

-To help us understand how this works, let’s take an example of a Bundle, ‘Laptop Set.’
-This bundle has the bundle line items i.e. ‘Laptop Set,’ containing 1 asset stock item from the subgroup ‘Chargers,’ 1 asset from the group ‘Laptops’ and 1 inventory item from the group ‘Laptop Cleaning Solution.’
+To help us understand how this works, let’s take an example of the following bundle.
+This bundle has the bundle line items containing 1 asset stock item from the group ‘Office equipment,’ 9 inventory items from the group ‘Miscellaneous’ and 2 asset stock items from the group ‘Audio Books.’
 See image below:

-When adding assets from the ‘Add To Cart’ option on the Bundle detail page, from Bundles → Select Bundle Name → Add to Cart, you will also get the option to swap your items with other available items in the group before adding them to a cart.
-So, for the above example, you will get the following page.
+Once you click the ‘Add To Cart’ button, you will get the option to swap assets with other available items in the group before adding them to a cart.
+Similarly, you can edit the quantity of asset stock and inventory items too.
+So, for the above example, you will get the following page:

 You can then proceed to add you items to your cart.
 To learn more about Carts, click here.